learn-co-curriculum/phase-1-how-the-web-works/README.md

 Protocol**, or **HTTP**.

-All browsers and all servers are set up to use HTTP - it's what protocols of the web that allows clients and servers of all types to communicate with each other.
+All browsers and all servers are set up to use HTTP - it's what allows clients and servers of all types to communicate with each other.

 Every time you load a web page, you are making an HTTP **request** to the site's